-After previous articles about 2020 maintenance strategies and their importance in the crisis, today we’re bringing you a showcase of how it works in practice.
-We’d like to tell you about the type of products and services we develop in more detail.
+After previous articles about 2020 maintenance strategies and their importance in the crisis, today we’re bringing you a showcase of how software maintenance works in practice.
+We’d like to tell you about some of our projects in more detail.

-It’s worth mentioning that software maintenance activities can range from reviewing and restructuring project documentation and hosting through to infrastructure audits and maintenance support and fixes.
+It's important to note that software maintenance activities can range from reviewing and restructuring project documentation and hosting through to infrastructure audits and maintenance support and fixes.

 Our customer is one of the biggest software providers working within the retail industry.
 Their unique solution simplifies in-store and category management processes as well as loss prevention by using a personal digital assistant (PDA).
 The device automatically scans items and is already widely adopted, serving convenience as well as larger stores.
 The company has also been working on developing an appliance for new categories (entertainment and computer games) as well as other industries.